anyapages/tic-tac-toe-app/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React and React games, check out the [React documentation](https://reactjs.org/), [React Game Examples](https://react.rocks/tag/Game/).

-## Roadmap
-- A new game button
-- A verson of  Human vs. Machine

 ## License
 [MIT](https://github.com/anyapages/tic-tac-toe-app/blob/main/LICENSE)